Getting Things Done in the Past

 And finally Graeber writes in Bullshit Jobs:

-“The most miserable thing about box-ticking jobs is that the employee is usually aware that not only does the box-ticking exercise do nothing toward accomplishing its ostensible purpose, it actually undermines it, since it diverts time and resources away from the purpose itself.”
+“The most miserable thing about box-ticking jobs is that the employee is usually aware that not only does the box-ticking exercise do nothing toward accomplishing its ostensible purpose, it actually undermines it, since it diverts time and resources away from the purpose itself.”and maybe very important for the considerations here:

 “much of the reason for the expansion of the bullshit sector more generally, is a direct result of the desire to quantify the unquantifiable.
 To put it bluntly, automation makes certain tasks more efficient, but at the same time, it makes other tasks less efficient.”